CITY of ALBUQUERQUE

 The Mayor, the Chief Administrative Officer, the Chairperson of the Council Committee of the Whole, and the Council President shall constitute a joint review committee of the Budget.
 This committee shall meet at least quarterly or at the call of either the Mayor or the Council President.
 The committee shall review preliminary year end reports, summary financial and management reports, revenue forecasts, status of the current year budget and budget issues, and discuss all matters concerning the contents and format of the city annual operating budget and the city's goals and objectives, prior to introduction to the City Council.]

-§ 2-11-[8][9] BUDGET PROPOSAL - PRINTING AND INDEXING.
+§ 2-11-9 BUDGET PROPOSAL - PRINTING AND INDEXING.

-§ 2-11-[9][10] CONSIDERATION OF BUDGET PROPOSAL BY THE COUNCIL.
+§ 2-11-10 CONSIDERATION OF BUDGET PROPOSAL BY THE COUNCIL.

-(A) After receiving the budget proposal from the Mayor the Council shall schedule at least three public hearings [regarding its adoption, as the Committee of the Whole.] [on it.
+(A) After receiving the budget proposal from the Mayor, the Council shall schedule at least three public hearings [regarding its adoption, as the Committee of the Whole.] [on it.
 Any fee or rate adjustment proposal for the upcoming fiscal year and projected revenue requirements for the following two fiscal years shall be submitted to the Council at the same time as the budget proposal].
 As a result of its deliberations and the information gathered at the public hearings, the Council may amend the budget proposal at any time prior to May 31.
 If the Council fails to approve a budget within that time limit, the budget proposal as submitted by the Mayor is deemed approved.

-(B) The Mayor or [their] [his] representative shall be present at all public hearings on the budget proposal and fee or rate adjustment proposals.
-The Chief Administrative Officer, or [their] [his] representative, shall be available to the Council at its request during any of its deliberations on the budget proposal.
-[The Administration shall prepare to answer all questions posed by the Council regarding the budget, providing complete and accurate information.
-If the Administration is unable to provide an answer during the hearings, they shall commit to delivering the requested information in writing within three (3) days of the hearing in which the question was proposed.
+(C)[The Mayor’s administration shall prepare to answer all questions posed by the Council regarding the budget, providing complete and accurate information, during the public hearings.
+If the Administration is unable to provide an answer during the hearings, they shall commit to delivering the requested information in writing within three (3) business days of the hearing in which the question was proposed.
 The Administration's responses shall be documented and made available to Council Services.]

 [(C) Definition.
 As used in this section AMEND includes complete revision or substitution.]

-[§ 2-11-11 CONFERENCE COMMITTEE ON THE BUDGET.
+§ 2-11-11 CONFERENCE COMMITTEE ON THE BUDGET.

 (B) In the period from March 1 through the adoption of the annual operating budget, the Conference Committee on the Budget shall meet at the request of the Mayor or any Councilor.
 The following procedures shall govern this process: